 Four consultations launched on 24 October

-We are running a range of consultations to gather the views of residents, partners, businesses and other stakeholders on proposals to deliver a balanced budget for the council.
+We ran a range a range of consultations in the last quarter of 2018 to gather the views of residents, partners, businesses and other stakeholders on proposals to deliver a balanced budget for the council.
 A final decision on the budget will be taken by Full Council in February 2019.

-We are running one main budget consultation which sets out all of our proposals.
-As well as this, we are also undertaking additional consultations relating to three specific budget proposals.
-These include:
+In addition to a budget consultation which set out all of our proposals, we undertook additional consultations relating to three specific budget proposals.
+These included:

 - Revising the Adult Social Care Charging policy

 - Future of two council-owned residential care homes

 - Revising service charges for tenants (Housing Revenue Account)